selwynpolit/d9book/book/blocks.md

 The `build()` method does all the work of building a render array to display your block.

-In this case, it uses the context annotation to get a node (From dev1/iai_pig module -- see `source/Plugin/Block/ImageGalleryBlock.php`)
+In this case, it uses the context annotation to get a node (from dev1/iai_pig module -- see `source/Plugin/Block/ImageGalleryBlock.php`):

 ```php
 /**